Lake Superior and Ishpeming 18: Design and upgrades

-Between 1928 and 1934, almost all the C-5 class locomotives (Nos.
-18-24) were sent to the LS&I's Presque Isle locomotive shops to be extensively rebuilt and modified to improve their performance.
+Between 1928 and 1934, almost all of the C-5 class locomotives, with the exception of No. 25, were sent to the LSI's Presque Isle locomotive shops to be extensively rebuilt and modified to improve their performance.
 Their boilers received superheaters and were raised higher above the frame; their fireboxes were widened and received Nicholson thermic siphons; their cylinder saddles were replaced by ones with superheated cylinders and piston valves; and feedwater heaters were installed.
-The upgrades added to the C-5's boosted their tractive effort to 42,000 lb, and the rebuilt locomotives were reclassified as SC-4's.
+The upgrades added to the C-5s boosted their tractive effort to around 42,000 lbf, and the rebuilt locomotives were reclassified as SC-4s.

 Revenue service

-Locomotive No. 18 was the third C-5 class 2-8-0 to be built, and it was originally numbered 11.
+No. 18 was the third C-5 class 2-8-0 to be built, and it was originally numbered 11.
 The LS&I initially assigned No. 11 to pull mixed freight trains and occasional iron ore trains alongside the other C-5 locomotives.
-In its early years, No. 11 was prone to stalling when the weight of its train exceeded its pulling power, or while the locomotive was climbing a grade.
-When the LS&I merged with the MM&SE in 1924, No. 11 was renumbered to 18.
+In its early years, due to its poor steaming capabilities, No. 11 was prone to stalling when the weight of its train exceeded its pulling power, or while the locomotive was climbing a grade.
+When the LS&I merged with the MM&SE in 1924, No. 11 was renumbered to No. 18.
 (Note: The No. 18 was previously assigned by the LS&I to an SC-1 class 2-8-0, which was subsequently renumbered to 34.)
-In 1930, No. 18 was rebuilt and modified at the LS&I's Presque Isle shops.
+In 1930, No. 18 was rebuilt and modified as an SC-4 at the LS&I's Presque Isle shops, and its capabilities were radically improved.

 Following its rebuild, No. 18 was primarily reassigned to pull logging trains on branch lines and to switch hopper cars at iron ore mines.
-By the end of the 1950s, No. 18 and the rest of the SC-4's remained on the LS&I's roster, being stationed in Ishpeming and Negaunee.
-The railroad opted to keep some steam locomotives on the roster, since they were able to thaw frozen iron ore at ore docks during the winter months, but the LS&I still retired most of their steam fleet and replaced them with diesel locomotives to reduce costs.
-1962 was the final year No. 18 and the other SC-4's ran under LS&I ownership before the railroad discontinued commercial steam operations.
+By the end of the 1950s, No. 18 and the rest of the SC-4s remained on the LS&I's roster, being stationed in Ishpeming and Negaunee.
+The LS&I retired the majority of their steam fleet and replaced them with diesel locomotives to reduce operating costs, but the SC-4s, due to their reliability and appreciation by crews, remained on the roster for use in switching hopper cars and thawing frozen iron ore.
+In September 1962, No. 18 and the other aging SC-4s were retired from revenue service, as the LS&I discontinued their steam operations.